Trifall/Utilities/readme.md

 * ##### Web Dev-esque Tools

-  * React Dev Tools - [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) / [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) - React Dev Tools for Chrome and Firefox.
+  * __React Dev Tools__ - [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) / [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) - React Dev Tools for Chrome and Firefox.
 Allows you to inspect React components on a webpage.
-  * JSON Formatter - [Chrome](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) / [Firefox](https://addons.mozilla.org/en-US/firefox/addon/basic-json-formatter/) - Formats JSON in a readable format.
+  * __JSON Formatter__ - [Chrome](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) / [Firefox](https://addons.mozilla.org/en-US/firefox/addon/basic-json-formatter/) - Formats JSON in a readable format.

 * ##### General / Uncategorized

-  * CopyMeThat - [Chrome](https://chrome.google.com/webstore/detail/copy-me-that/lgjinjcobiflbbnhenlfkcjpeeacklfl) - Extension to copy a recipe from a website and save it, removing all the junk.
+  * CopyMeThat - [Chrome](https://chrome.google.com/webstore/detail/copy-me-that/lgjinjcobiflbbnhenlfkcjpeeacklfl) - *\*Cooking*\* Extension to copy a recipe from a website and save it, removing all the junk.
 This is an extension counterpart to the JustTheRecipe website.

 ## Browser Customization